 New York State’s nation-leading climate targets require an unprecedented greening of the state’s electric grid over the next two decades.
 The grid is now more important than ever to buildings in NYC: the emissions caps in Local Law 97 will soon make building owners accountable for carbon emissions from electricity use.

 Fossil fuels dominate the current sources of NYC’s electricity.
 Building large-scale renewables nearby is challenging, and the current transmission bottleneck limits how much upstate clean energy makes it to NYC.
-In the near term the grid will also get dirtier: Indian Point nuclear facility—which historically provided a quarter of NYC’s electricity—is fully closing by April 2021.
+In the near term the grid will also get dirtier: Indian Point nuclear facility—which historically provided a quarter of NYC’s electricity—closed in April 2021.

 Cleaning the grid will require dramatic changes to electricity generation, transmission and distribution to NYC buildings, all while maintaining grid reliability.